Agneepath (2012 film): Soundtrack

 The music of Agneepath was composed by Ajay–Atul, with lyrics written by Amitabh Bhattacharya.
 The songs were composed with the help of live instrumentation being extensively used.
 While explaining the process involved in composing the soundtrack, Ajay said that Malhotra narrated the story to them for over four hours, whilst humming the background score that he wanted.
 This was followed by innumerable discussions which made them "understand each other well".
-He also mentioned that the song "Chikni Chameli" was a remake of their own Marathi song "Kombdi Palali" from the film Jatra (2006).
+He also mentioned that the song "Chikni Chameli" was a remake of their own Marathi song "Kombadi Palali" from the film Jatra (2006).
+"Deva Shree Ganesha" became a Cult Devotional Hit, owing to its tremendous Marathi folk beats.
 Sony Music acquired the rights to the album for ₹90 million.

 Themes and analysis

 Agneepath derives its name from a poem of the same name written by Harivansh Rai Bachchan.
 The poem, which is recited through the film provides a metaphorical link to represent Vijay's quest for vengeance.
 Several critics consider Agneepath to be a homage to the era of the melodramatic, over-the-top action films of the 1980s and 90s.
 Critic Rajeev Masand analysed, "Agneepath is a throwback to those heightened action dramas of the 90s, so every dialogue is delivered as a punch-line; our hero may be battered and stabbed, yet he'll rise like the Phoenix, and the women are flung around to be raped or sold as sex slaves."
 He added, "The film is enhanced by uncompromising, brutal action, and by its striking camerawork, especially those scenes framed against a monsoon sky, heavy with dark clouds."
 Writing for Hindustan Times, Mayank Shekhar explained that the film, like several other Bollywood films, was inspired by the Indian epic tale of the Ramayana.
 He also added that "the external logic of a star-driven, fantasy fed film" would "not be easy to gulp for many."
 While writing a critique for Deccan Chronicle, Suparna Sharma quoted, "Agneepath is more than a remake or a homage to the original.
 It's about a son righting a wrong and this emotion makes us connect with the film immediately."